Royal-Navy/design-system/packages/docs-site/src/library/pages/styles/spacing.md

 />

-To use the helper classes in conjunction with [media queries](/styles/breakpoints), add the required breakpoint to the helper class:
+To use the Utility classes in conjunction with [media queries](/styles/breakpoints), add the required breakpoint to the Utility class:

 <CodeHighlighter
 source={`.md:h_mt-10`} language="css"